smithy-lang/smithy/docs/source/1.0/spec/aws/aws-auth.rst

 `x-amz-content-sha256`_ header when sending an HTTP request.

-.. smithy-trait:: aws.auth#cognitoUserPools
+.. smithy-trait:: aws.auth#presignable
-.. _aws.auth#cognitoUserPools-trait:
+.. _aws.auth#presignable-trait:

 ------------------------
-``presignable`` trait
+``aws.auth#presignable`` trait
 ------------------------

 Trait Summary
     A presigner is a client-side utility that generates a presigned request for a given operation invocation that may be used in contexts where direct calls may be difficult or impossible.
-This trait indicates that a client presigner could be generated for the given operation.
+This trait indicates that a client presigner can be generated for the given operation.

 Trait selector